An in-depth report on the causes, diagnosis, treatment, and prevention of prostate cancer.

 Erectile dysfunction after radical prostatectomy is caused by nerves that were damaged or removed during the surgery.
 Virtually all men will have problems with erectile function after surgery.
 It can take up to 1 to 2 years to recover erectile function after surgery.
 Because seminal glands are removed along with the prostate gland during surgery, men who regain sexual function will not produce semen during orgasm ("dry ejaculation").

 With the use of nerve-sparing techniques, men below age 60 who were sexually active before surgery seem to have a better chance of preserving sexual function.
-PDE5 inhibitor drugs such as sildenafil (Viagra), vardenafil (Levitra), tadalafil (Cialis), or avanafil (Stendra) may help some men regain erectile function.
+PDE5 inhibitor drugs such as sildenafil (Viagra), vardenafil (Levitra), tadalafil (Cialis), or avanafil (Stendra) may help some men improve erectile function.
 Other treatments for erectile dysfunction (alprostadil injections, vacuum devices, penile implants) may also be options.

 Radiation therapy may be used as an initial treatment for localized prostate cancer.
 It may also be used as treatment for cancer that has not been fully removed or has recurred after surgery.
 In advanced cancer, radiation therapy is used to shrink the size of the tumor and relieve symptoms.